eclipse/vorto/website/content/userguide/import_model.md

  * Choose the **model type** in this case it is _Vorto_
  * Choose the _file_ that needs to be imported by the _browse_ button

+> We can also upload many models at once by packaging all the models as a single **.zip** file

  * if every detail is correct, then click **Upload** button

 #### Validation Response